 · Civic organizations and other non-profits

 * The 17 municipalities of Orangeburg County include the Town of Bowman; the Town of Branchville; the Town of Cope; the Town of Cordova; the Town of Elloree; the Town of Eutawville; the Town of Holly Hill; the Town of Livingston; the Town of Neeses; the Town of North; the Town of Norway; the City of Orangeburg; the Town of Rowesville; the Town of Santee; the Town of Springfield; the Town of Vance; and the Town of Woodford.

 Note: In 2000, the South Carolina General Assembly adopted legislation mandating character education.
 Amended in 2005, the South Carolina Code of Laws (Section 59-17-135) outlines requirements for character education in schools.

-Orangeburg County Community of Character is a registered charitable organization with the State of South Carolina and a member of the South Carolina Association of Nonprofit Organizations (SCANPO).
+Orangeburg County Community of Character is a registered charitable organization with the State of South Carolina and a member of Together SC (formerly known as the South Carolina Association of Nonprofit Organizations, SCANPO).

 Inspire, Motivate and Recognize

 Orangeburg County Community of Character is a 501(c)(3) nonprofit organization.
 Our purpose is to strengthen the citizens, their families, and the community by promoting excellence in character, and thereby to become known as